andrslabmess/andrslabmess.github.io/_tabs/Sarka.md

 ## Brief introduction
 <p align="justify">
  A science enthusiast with strong interest in chromatin reoganisation during nucleolar processes.
-In her free time, she likes just hanging around and she enjoyes creating minimalist illustration.
+In her free time, she likes just hanging around.
 She loves scientific discussion with her husband our Sunday walk in the forest.
 Despite being private, she belives in power of communities.
 </p>
 🧬 🤸‍♀️ 🤘